-Ghoulishly good Halloween gummy eyeballs!
+Ghoulishly good Halloween gummy eyeball dog treats!
 Here’s the scoop on how we made these layered gelatin gummy eyeball dog treats.
-Don’t be spooked, though.
-They’re much easier to make than you might think, and the technique can be easily adapted to make human Halloween eyeball gummies, too.
+Don’t be spooked.
+They’re much easier to make than you might think, and the technique can be easily adapted to make Halloween eyeball gummies for people, too.
+Switch up the flavours for people appeal though, unless you’re playing tricks.
 Happy howloween!

 Keeping an Eye on Fun